cybergarage/uecho/doc/device_overview.md

 ### 3. Setting Observers

 To implement the device, you have only to handle write requests from other nodes because uEcho handles other standard read and notification requests automatically.
-To handle the write requests, use `uecho_object_setpropertywriterequestlistener()` as the following:
+To handle the write requests, use `uecho_object_setpropertywriterequesthandler()` as the following:

 ```
 void object_propertywriterequestlistener(uEchoObject *obj, uEchoEsv esv, uEchoProperty *prop)